China vs India vs Pakistan: Best Sourcing Country (2026)

 Can I source organic cotton outside India?

 Yes, but volume and certification density are sharply lower.
-India hosts 1,452 GOTS-certified facilities versus roughly 850 in China and 160 in Pakistan (GOTS, 2023), and India grew 51% of the world's organic cotton in 2022-23 (Textile Exchange, 2023).
+India holds the largest GOTS-certified manufacturing base of any country, far ahead of China's and Pakistan's (GOTS, 2023), and India grew 51% of the world's organic cotton in the 2022-23 harvest (Textile Exchange Organic Cotton Market Report 2023).
 Chinese GOTS programs typically require 1,500+ unit MOQs.

 How does UFLPA actually affect my China shipment in practice?